kennyk65/aws-teaching-demos/code-deploy-demo/README.md

 4. At this point you have uploaded two 'revisions', the old version of the code, and the new version of the code.

-5. (Optional) Under revisions, find the revision 1 zip file, select it, hit deploy, select the existing deployment group.
+5. (Optional) On the console under revisions, find the revision 1 zip file, select it, hit deploy, select the existing deployment group.
 Under deployment overrides, take "all at once" to make this setup go as fast as possible.
 Takes about 5 minutes.
 (This establishes an existing deployment that CodeDeploy can roll back to; the software is identical to what was initially deployed, so don't expect to see a difference on the deployed app.)

 ## Demonstration